FallingSnow/pianode/README.md

 - libgnutls-dev
 - libjson0-dev
 - libgcrypt11-dev
+- socat

+Socat is used for interproccess unix socket communication between pianobar and pianode.

 If your distribution uses `apt` just run this command, if not find and install the above listed packages in the available package manager.
 They are available for a lot of other distributions under the same name.